 Monster Clown: Arguably more monster than clown, with his very "feral" portrayal — Primal Stance, ape-like fighting style, perpetually bare and ambidextrous feet — though this turned a lot of fans of the older series off of him.

-Adaptational Wimp: Yet, at the same time, he gives off a Harmless Villain impression far more often than other versions.
+Adaptational Comic Relief: Yet, at the same time, he gives off a Harmless Villain impression far more often than other versions.
 More than once, his schemes only work out of convenience (the sonic device happens to work on Man-Bat; stumbling upon Green Lantern's ring, etc.)